VolShyn/VolShyn.github.io/_finance/basic.md

 ---
 layout: post
-title: "Necessary concepts for quantitative financial modelling"
+title: "Necessary concepts for quantitative financial modeling"
 ---

 # Explanation

 These basic concepts are necessary for further learning of financial modeling, e.g. Hull-White, Black-Karasinski, Nelson Siegel models, etc.

 All financial assets can be described in some way, either with words, or you can describe them with parameters (mathematically).

 ## Interest rate

-**Interest** is extra as a compensation for lending money.
+**Interest** is extra as compensation for lending money.
-While **interest rate** is a percentage of borrowed money, that you have to pay.
+While **interest rate** is a percentage of that rate.
 Usually, interest rate is annualized, and can change over time based on some factors.

 There are nominal and real interest rates: